i'll be in moscow in may looking for good food stories for an American food magazine. Any ideas?

 As a concierge in Intercontinental hotel Moscow I would suggest you NEVER to use our black cabs!
 It's always better to use city taxis, now we have a big choice of them..
 But u must know that it's not like in Europe and USA - u have to order a cab 40 min in advance.

-According places to eat there are thousands of choices for any taste and wallet :) We have lots of traditional tasty food which you can find in the street as well like Teremok ( Russian pancakes), Kroshka kartoshka (baked potato with different flavours)they are good , but level of a fast food. over 4 years ago
+According places to eat there are thousands of choices for any taste and wallet :) We have lots of traditional tasty food which you can find in the street as well like Teremok ( Russian pancakes), Kroshka kartoshka (baked potato with different flavours)they are good , but level of a fast food. almost 8 years ago